Hardtail or full suspension? Trail vs. enduro? 27.5″ or 29″? Aluminum or carbon?

 - Rim brakes are cheaper, lighter, and easier to maintain than disc brakes.
 Their stopping power is easily affected by elements like water or dirt.
 This means that rim brake mountain bikes are better for casual rides or commuting.

-- Disc brakes provide you with better stopping power at any conditions and effectivity, but they are heavier and more expensive than rim brakes.
+- Disc brakes provide you with better stopping power in any condition and effectivity, but they are heavier and more expensive than rim brakes.
 There are 2 types of disc brakes:

 - Mechanical disc brakes are cheaper and easier to maintain, but you have to put more pressure on the lever to stop.